sebastianduchene/NELSI/README.md

 Yoder, A. D., & Yang, Z. (2000).
 Estimation of primate speciation dates using local molecular clocks. *Molecular Biology and Evolution*, 17(7), 1081-1090.

-Zuckerkandl,E. and Pauling,L. (1962) Molecular disease, evolution, and genetic heterogeneity.
+Zuckerkandl,E. and Pauling,L. (1962) Molecular disease, evolution, and genic heterogeneity.
 In: Kasha,M. and Pullman,B. (eds) Horizons in Biochemistry.
 Academic Press, New York, pp. 189–225.

 Bugs and version history